We’re back with the August 2013 issue of the monthly Universal Studios Singapore Park Update.

 The nearby EVAC does not have a similar sign, however.

 There’s good business at Sesame Street Spaghetti Space Chase.
 It’s been a long time since I saw the line starting as far as from Hollywood.

 And that’s with all the sidewalk queue switchbacks filled up too.

 While I end this month’s park update, I would like to thank the readers who have sent in tips, photos and updates.
 I’m always happy to receive news and opinions from you, so if you would like to contribute to the monthly park updates, just contact me either via a message on Facebook or the email form here.
-Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+Subscribe to Dejiki.com or Like my Facebook page for notifications of updates.